To submit to the REGGIE Awards, please click below to enter your ANA account credentials.

-Programs/campaigns that took the marketplace by storm and challenged the status quo with a Big Idea.
-We are looking for the crème de la crème of Creativity and out-of-the-box thinking.
+Programs/campaigns that took the marketplace by storm and challenged the status quo with a Big Idea based on out-of-the-box thinking.
 The innovation could be in the activation idea itself or relating to the way it was communicated, the technology used, or media selection.
 Include the risks you took in your entry, what barriers you overcame, and how you executed your original idea.

 Digital, Social or Mobile Marketing

-This category welcomes entries in the digital, social, or mobile spaces.
-It includes programs/campaigns involving either mobile sites, apps, geo-location strategies, email campaigns, and web-based campaigns.
-Programs/campaigns can be specifically designed to provide a unique online experience or a straightforward path to purchase on a mobile device, or can reward the best use of Social Media tools (Facebook, Twitter, Instagram, Pinterest, TikTok, etc.) targeted to consumers as the primary communication tactic/strategy to reach your objectives.
+This category includes programs/campaigns involving mobile sites, apps, geo-location strategies, email campaigns, and web-based campaigns.
+Programs/campaigns can be specifically designed to provide a unique online experience or a straightforward path to purchase on a mobile device or can reward the best use of Social Media tools (Facebook, Twitter, Instagram, Pinterest, TikTok, etc.) targeted to consumers as the primary communication tactic/strategy to reach your objectives.

 Holiday or Seasonal Marketing

-This category will recognize those programs/campaigns that utilized innovative brand activation strategies to support a brand that competed in and leveraged the unique aspects of a specific holiday (Valentine’s Day, Easter, Mother’s Day, Halloween) or themed selling season (Spring Cleaning, Back to School).
+This category will recognize those programs/campaigns that utilized innovative brand activation strategies to support a brand that competed in and leveraged the unique aspects of a specific holiday (Valentine’s Day, Easter, Mother’s Day, Halloween), special day (National Donut Day, for example), or themed selling season (Spring Cleaning, Back to School).

 This category rewards the best use of Influencer Marketing - marketing that utilized individuals, groups of individuals, groups, or associations to help advocate for the brand or product to gain credibility with target consumers as the primary communication tactic/strategy to reach your objectives.
 Programs/campaigns can include any type of influencers, from mini to TikTok stars to national celebrities, and anything in between.